Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors

-\textbf{Models using sensory and neuronal input to predict other neurons' activity.} Recently appeared recurrent state space models (RSSMs) also derive latent states, for instance, \citet{glaser2020recurrent} uses observed neural activity and exogenous factors to derive a latent state, however, their model is limited to discrete states. \citet{zoltowski2020general} is able to predict both discrete and continuous random states, however, their model is limited for the decision-making task.
-Apart from RSSMs, \citet{Kim2023FlowField} uses flow model, taking both task-relevant inputs and some neurons to predict responses of the other neurons but focus on auditory cortex, where both task and neuronal inputs are time series.
+\circled{3}~\textbf{Models using sensory and neuronal input to predict other neurons' activity} \quad Recent work on recurrent state space models (RSSMs) used latent states for neuronal response modeling.
+For instance, \citet{glaser2020recurrent} uses observed neural activity and exogenous factors to derive a latent state.
+However, their model is limited to discrete states. \citet{zoltowski2020general} are able to predict both discrete and continuous random states.
+However, their model is limited to a decision-making task.
+Apart from RSSMs, \citet{Kim2023FlowField} uses a flow model, taking both task-relevant inputs and some neurons to predict responses of the other neurons, but focuses on the auditory cortex, where both task and neuronal inputs are time series.
 To our knowledge, \citet{bashiri_flow} is the only work combining visual input with a latent state.
 It extends the core-readout framework by adding flow-modeled, stimulus-conditioned variability, including noise correlations, to the mean activity predicted by the core-readout model.
-However, the model of \citet{bashiri_flow} limited to static stimuli.
-Since its approach requires a covariance matrix between the responses of all neurons to an image, it scales quadratically with the number of neurons.
+However, the model of \citet{bashiri_flow} is limited to static stimuli.
+Since their approach requires a covariance matrix between the responses of all neurons to an image, it scales quadratically with the number of neurons.
 This makes it computationally too expensive for temporal dependencies, since it would scale quadratically in the number of neurons and timepoints.